cms-opendata-validation/2010-mu-mumonitor-dimuon/README.md

 analysis you can read comments in the analysis code Mu_MumonitorAnalyzer.cc .
 It necessary to note that whole analysis can take around 21 hours!

-When you rerun for all four index files you should have four root files with names:
+When you rerun all six index files you should have six root files with names:
 ```
  Mu00.root
  Mu01.root